-Diseases and conditionsGenetic Disorders
+Diseases and conditions

 Muscular Dystrophy: A Complex Genetic Condition

-Muscular dystrophy is a group of genetic disorders that affect the muscles and cause progressive weakness and loss of muscle mass.
+Muscular dystrophy is a group of genetic disorders that affect the muscles causing progressive weakness and loss of muscle mass.
 This debilitating condition can affect individuals of all ages and has various forms, each with its own unique characteristics.
 In this article, we will discuss muscular dystrophy, its causes, symptoms, diagnosis, and potential treatment options.
 Keep reading to gain a deeper understanding of this complex condition.

 What is Muscular Dystrophy?

-It refers to a collection of genetic disorders that result in the progressive deterioration and weakening of muscles.
+It is a collection of genetic disorders that result in the progressive deterioration and weakening of muscles.
 These disorders are caused by abnormalities in the genes responsible for the production of proteins needed for healthy muscle function.
 The most common form is Duchenne muscular dystrophy (DMD), affecting approximately 1 in every 5,000 male births.

 Types and Symptoms: